atangeman/python-geometry-tools/README.md

 # PythonGeometryTools

 Lightweight and simple methods for geometry comparison operations written using Python and ArcPy.
 Useful if you only want to compare a pair of points and don't want to mess with reading and writing to a geodatabase data table using ArcPy's native "Point Distance" tool.
 Also, serves as a pretty good example of my approach to neatly organized Python code.

+There are two code bases:

-Requires ESRI ArcPy libraries to run, but can be modified to use a custom point object if necessary.
+1. WithArcpy: Requires ESRI ArcPy libraries to run.
 Will throw compilation errors if ArcPy is not installed.
+Meant to interface with existing ArcPy operations using ArcPy FeaturePoint object.

+2. WithoutArcpy: Uses custom Point object to perform comparison operations.
+Includes example operation in the FindNearest_Example.py.

 ## Installation